-What do the words ‘Gospel Meeting’ mean to you?
+What does the phrase ‘Gospel Meeting’ mean to you?
 What do you think about when you see these two words?
 For me, it has always meant good food, good speakers, good topics, good sermons, and good times spent with Christian brothers and sisters.
 Growing up, I always looked forward to the yearly Gospel Meeting because I knew we were going to have a great week of fellowship and spiritual growth.
 To me, it was one of the highlights of my year.
 Are these some of the same thoughts that go through your mind?
 While these are great and perfectly fine thoughts to have about a Gospel Meeting, have we limited what a Gospel Meeting can be?

 This year, I want to challenge everyone to think about this Gospel Meeting in a different light.
-While it is perfectly fine to look forward to growing spiritually and gaining a better knowledge of God’s Word, I want to challenge us all to look at this next week as an opportunity to bring lost souls to Christ.
+While it is perfectly fine to look forward to growing spiritually and gaining a better knowledge of God’s Word, I want to challenge us all to look at this week as an opportunity to bring lost souls to Christ.
 I want us all to look for opportunities to feed OTHERS for a change.
 Jesus said in Mark 2:17, “Those who are well have no need of a physician, but those who are sick.
 I did not come to call the righteous, but sinners, to repentance.”
 I want to challenge every one of us to look at this Gospel Meeting in light of Jesus’ words in this verse.

-Ben Hogan, Minister of Evangelism
+– Ben Hogan, Minister of Evangelism